emfcamp/badge-2024-documentation/docs/tildagon-apps/widgets-and-hardware/badge-hardware.md

 ## `IMU` overview

 The IMU device is a highly integrated, low power inertial measurement unit (IMU) that combines precise acceleration and angular rate (gyroscopic) measurement.
-The tripple axis device has been configured to measure 2g and 2 degree per second ranges.
+The triple axis device has been configured to measure 2g and 2 degree per second ranges.

 ```python
 import imu